 Impact Analysis Of GST – What does it bring for Indian Hospitality Industry?

 In the current indirect tax regime, the hospitality industry is plagued by multiple taxes of service tax, VAT and luxury tax; eventually being a victim of tax over tax.
-The GST with rate of 18% will subsume all of these taxes and bring them under one single entity.
+The GST with rate dependent on annual turnover of the hotels and restaurants along with the tariff they impose and services they provide will subsume all of these taxes and bring them under one single entity.
 Moreover, it will help reduce multiple taxation, giving a significant boost to the hospitality and tourism industry.

 Presently, the centrally administered service tax is levied at 9 percent in the hotel industry and 6 percent in the food & beverage sector.
 Besides that, the luxury tax and VAT are state-dependent.

-Additionally, the food & beverage sector is going to have a neutral to marginally positive impact due to GST.
-Owing to the high abatement rate of 60% in the sector, the overall tax comes close to 18.5-20.5% currently, reducing it by 0.5-2.5% under GST.
+Additionally, the Food and Beverage (F&B) sector is going to have a neutral to marginally positive impact due to GST depending on the restaurant’s turnover and services they offer.
+Owing to the high abatement rate of 60% in the sector, the overall tax comes close to 18.5-20.5% currently.
+Therein, a major impact will fall on AC restaurants inside 5-star and luxury hotels, which have attracted a GST of a whooping 28%.
+Here’s how the restaurant industry will fall under GST:

-In a nutshell, the GST is going to have a neutral impact on the indian hospitality industry for the most part, except the banqueting services.
+In a nutshell, the GST is going to have a neutral impact on the indian hospitality industry for the most part, except the banqueting services, luxury hotels and restaurants.

 Technology In GST Compliant Software – An Important Factor